TSheets

 TSheets was a web-based and mobile time tracking and employee scheduling app.
 The service was accessed via a web browser or a mobile app.
 TSheets was an alternative to a paper timesheet or punch cards.

 History

 Based in Eagle, Idaho, TSheets was co-founded in 2006 by CEO Matt Rissell and CTO Brandon Zehm.
 In 2008, TSheets released a native employee time tracking app for the iPhone.
 In 2012, TSheets released an integration with accounting and payroll software QuickBooks.
 In 2015, TSheets accepted $15 million in growth equity funding from Summit Partners, bought a building in Eagle, Idaho, and opened a second location in Sydney, Australia.

 On 5 December 2017, Intuit announced an agreement to acquire TSheets.
 The transaction was valued at approximately $340 million of cash and other consideration and closed on 11 January 2018.
 After the transaction closed, Time Capture became a new business unit within Intuit's Small Business and Self-Employed Group with Matt Rissell assuming the leader role reporting to Alex Chriss.
 TSheets's Eagle, Idaho site became an Intuit location.

-On May 4, 2023, Matt Rissell committed suicide by a gunshot wound to the head at his home in Eagle, Idaho.
-It was reported that someone else was seriously injured during the incident.
-The person was his wife who survived.